leap-stc/cmip6-leap-feedstock/README.md

 The cataloging and uploading are very much a work in progress.
 For the moment you can access the data separately from the [main CMIP6 zarr catalog](https://pangeo-data.github.io/pangeo-cmip6-cloud/accessing_data.html#loading-an-esm-collection) by using the following catalog:

+> [!WARNING]
-> Warning: This currently does not work due to changes in the LEAP cloud bucket policy.
-We are working on redirecting the output to the google public dataset bucket.
-Apologies for the disruption.
+> **This functionality is currently broken** due to changes in the LEAP cloud bucket polic.
+We are working hard to restore this functionality redirecting the output to the google public dataset bucket.
+Apologies for the disruption..
+Please check [](https://github.com/leap-stc/cmip6-leap-feedstock/issues/82) for progress.

 ```python
 import intake